catsquared/stock_analysis/README.md

 ## General Discussion Regarding Refactoring Code

 ### Advantages
 1. Refactored code should be more efficient, using less memory.
-2. Refactored code should be more clean and readable.
+As shown in the next section below, it is optimal when the code can reduce the number of times a row has to be read.
+Similarly, reducing the number of variables that the system has to track will reduce the memory used.

+2. Refactored code should be more readable.
+The original code with nested loops can make the reader lose track of which loop they are in.
+Refactored code with blocks of code that are complete on its own will make it easier to make changes to variables and outputs.

 ### Disadvantages
-1.
-2.
-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+Refactoring code can be difficult to implement all the time.
+It is difficult to think outside the box and move away from the original logic.

 ## Original vs Refactored VBA Script

 ### Advantages
-1.
-2.
+In the original code, the logic is:

+    For each ticker,
+        Go through all the rows of data to check if ticker matches Get total volume, starting, and ending prices for this ticker Print out the results
+    Do the same for the next ticker

+For a data set containing 3,012 rows, and 12 tickers, the code is checking 3,012 x 12 = 36,144 rows.

+In the refactored code, the logic is:

+    For each row of data,
+        If the ticker matches what we are currently checking, Get total volume, starting, and ending prices for this ticker Move on to the next ticker and do the same

+For the same data set, the code is checking each of the 3,012 row only one time - which is part of the reason why the refactored code run time is much faster.

 ### Disadvantages
-1.
-2.
-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+In both the original and refactored codes, the logic assumes that stock data for each stock is grouped together, and ordered based on the date.
+The starting and ending prices are prone to errors if the stock data is not organized in the exact way in future years.